 Thrifting is one of my favorite past times, one fun fact you might not know is that back when I was starting my blog, 80% of my outfits were thrifted!
+The reason for that huge number is that I have the best clothes steamer available online, so when I steam them, they are almost as good as new.
 Needless to say some of my favorite memories are of the Saturday afternoons I would spend with my girlfriends, large iced coffees in hand and our shopping carts stuffed to the gills with the treasures we had discovered that day.
 Handcrafted leather bags, designer belts and shoes, vintage blazers, and one of a kind housewares – each trip held mystery and excitement because you never knew what the shelves and racks had in store that day.
 But in person thrifting takes time and patience which a lot of people are short on these days.

 Perhaps you are more of an online shopper, and I lost you at the idea of trying on used clothes, I totally get that and have friends and family who feel that way…but then they come thrift shopping with me after I show up to a family event wearing a brand new Ralph Lauren black maxi dress I scored for under $10!
 Most people don’t have the time to spend an afternoon sorting through new clothes let alone used ones where there is only one of a kind, that is why online thrifting is so awesome.
 No matter how much I love thrifting in person, I must admit that on some days, the option to search for clothes using keywords from my couch, rather than sifting through racks upon racks is incredibly appealing.